bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first uses min-width to build a websites mobile layout first and then expand into the desktop version.
+Desktop first uses max-width to build the desktop version first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?